mendix/docs/content/en/docs/howto/logic-business-rules/filtering-data-on-an-overview-page.md

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581370.png" >}}

-## 5 Filtering a List of Orders on the Minimum Total Price Using XPath
+## 5 Filtering the Orders List by Minimum Total Price Using XPath

 In the previous section you have constrained the data grid on status 'Open'.
 In this section we will change the constraint to ensure that the data grid will only show orders with a minimum value of 50.00.